Macrometacorp/docs/docs/queryworkers/building-queries.md

 ## Query Builder

-To write a query, log in to Macromenta and then navigate to the QUERIES section.
-Enter queries in the Query Builder on the Editor tab, starting with line 1.
+To write a query, log into Macromenta and navigate to the Editor tab of the QUERIES section.
+Type the content for queries starting with Line 1 of the Query Builder.

 ![Query Builder](/img/queries/query-builder.png)